The keys of iterative and incremental development

 The deliveries should not be independent according to work areas, but vertical slices deliveries that make sense to the user and that he/she can start using from the first one.
 Based on this interaction, subsequent releases will be generated to help improve the user experience, prioritising the functionalities that are most needed to complete the tasks.
 The key is to balance iterations and increments according to the real needs that are detected at any given moment.

-Stay up to date with meetups:
+Stay updated with meetups: